Pánfilo de Narváez: Expedition to Mexico

 Diego Velázquez de Cuéllar, the governor of Cuba, sponsored Hernán Cortés to man an expedition to Mexico in 1519.
 With second thoughts about Cortés' loyalty, however, he recalled the expedition shortly after it began.
 Cortés disobeyed, proceeding with the expedition that would result in the Spanish conquest of the Aztec Empire.
 Narváez (arriving from Cuba) was named governor of Mexico by Velázquez, who sent him and 1,400 men on 19 ships to México to intercept Cortés.

 Narváez disembarked at Veracruz, where Cortés had left a small garrison and set out with the rest of his men for the Aztec capital of Tenochtitlan.
 The garrison was manned by Cortés' captain, Gonzalo de Sandoval, who captured some of Narváez's men and sent them to Tenochtitlan to alert Cortés.
 Unable to defeat the garrison, Narváez went to the Totonac town of Cempoala and set up camp.

 When news of Narváez's arrival reached Cortés, he gathered a contingent of his troops (perhaps as few as 250) and returned to the coast.
-Although his remaining 900 men outnumbered those of Cortés three to one, Narváez was outmanoeuvred, lost an eye and was taken prisoner in the Battle of Cempoala on May 27, 1520.
+Although Narváez's remaining 900 men outnumbered those of Cortés three to one, he was outmanoeuvred, lost an eye and was taken prisoner in the Battle of Cempoala on May 27, 1520.
 After a two-year imprisonment, he was returned to Spain.